cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 <http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/
 cm_ig_parcels.html>`__, but in summary these are the steps:

-1. Add the repository (installing the CSD adds the corresponding Cask parcel repository for you, but you can `customize the list of repositories
+1. Installing the CSD adds the corresponding Cask parcel repository for you, however, you can `customize the list of repositories
    <http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cm_ig_parcels.html#cmug_topic_7_11_5_unique_1>`__
-   searched by Cloudera Manager if you need to);
+   searched by Cloudera Manager if you need to;
 #. `Download
    <http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cm_ig_parcels.html#concept_vwq_421_yk_unique_1__section_cnx_b3y_bm_unique_1>`__
    the parcel to your Cloudera Manager server;